apache/iceberg/site/docs/hive.md

 #### Hadoop configuration

-The value `iceberg.engine.hive.enabled` needs to be set to `true` in the Hadoop configuraiton in the environment.
+The value `iceberg.engine.hive.enabled` needs to be set to `true` in the Hadoop configuration in the environment.
 For example, it can be added to the Hive configuration file on the classpath of the application creating or modifying (altering, inserting etc.) the table by modifying the relevant `hive-site.xml`.
 You can also do it programmatically like so: